WasatchPhotonics/Wasatch.Excel/README.md

 to the Application tab, clicking "Assembly" and finally checking "Make assembly COM-visible".

-(You may then have to similarly set the WinFormDemo and Setup installer projects to x86 or x64 as appropriate.)
+(You may then have to similarly set the WinFormDemo, Test and Setup installer projects to x86 or x64 as appropriate.)

-### Pre-Built (Win10-64bit, Excel 2010 64-bit)
+### Pre-Built WasatchNET for Excel 2010 64-bit

 The version I used for my own testing and the displayed screenshots is provided in the repository as WasatchNET-x64.zip.
 You'll still need to "register" it on your